-After the flag drops rider I leaves the line and dismounts the pony.
+After the flag drops rider 1 leaves the line and dismounts the pony.
 They must then go over the stepping stones, touching all six stones without placing their foot back on the ground in between.
 They then ride to the top of the arena where rider 2 is waiting.
 Rider 2 does the same but on the way down the arena.
 Riders 3 and 4 repeat this.

 If a stepping stone is knocked over or missed the rider must correct and re-cross the stepping stones.
 This can be in either direction.

 The rider cannot lean on their pony to support themselves.
-The rider may only lead the pony by the rein.